North Korea men's national basketball team

 The Democratic People's Republic of Korea national basketball team (recognized as Korea DPR by FIBA and known colloquially and in the media as North Korea) represents the Democratic People's Republic of Korea in international basketball and is controlled by the Amateur Basketball Association of DPR of Korea, the governing body for basketball in North Korea.

 In December 2013, former American basketball professional Dennis Rodman visited North Korea to help train the national team after he developed a friendship with Supreme Leader Kim Jong Un during his first visit to the country in February 2013.
 Rodman's visit and a match between the North Korean team and former NBA stars was depicted in the 2015 documentary film Dennis Rodman's Big Bang in Pyongyang.

+North Korea regularly competed in international tournaments from the 1970's through the 2000's.
+However in 2012, FIBA announced a major overhaul of its international qualification process beginning in 2017.
+The new format replaced isolated summer tournaments with multiple qualification windows throughout the year featuring home-and-away matches between teams.
+This shift requires regular international travel for players, coaches, referees, and media personnel.
+North Korea has never fielded a men's national team for competition since this change was put into effect.
+Their last appearance was the 2010 Asian Games.

 Roster

 The following is the North Korea roster in the men's basketball tournament of the 2010 Asian Games.